oracle/wookiee/README.md

 * **Round Robin Hashed**

   Provides "stickiness" for the gRPC host.
 If you want a particular host to serve the request for all the calls with a particular key, you can use this policy.
-For example, if you want a single server to service all requests that use the key "foo", you can set the `hashKeyCallOption` on every call.
+For example, if you want a single server to service all requests that use the key "foo", you can set the `WookieeGrpcChannel.hashKeyCallOption` on every call.
 This will ensure that all gRPC calls using the same hash will be executed on the same server.

 ```sbt